 This module facilitates a range of staff-led public-facing performance projects, in which you will engage directly in the creative process, performance, production and critical reflection.

-In Year 3 students will enhance their understanding of and discuss critical issues in drama whilst developing research skills and self-evaluation methods.
+In Year 3 you will enhance your understanding of and discuss critical issues in drama whilst developing research skills and self-evaluation methods.
 The year also features two performance projects undertaken with the supervision of tutors and professional artists.

 This module enables you to adopt an informed and pro-active approach to the key professional pathways available to you when they graduate, with a focus on professional skills, profiling, contexts, processes and outputs.